Uniphar/devops-guidelines/sap_eventing_framework.md

 ```

 The JSON properties at the root level of the message are also sent as message headers
-as a list of key value pairs.
+as a list of key-value pairs.

 ![alt text](img/message_properties.png)